At a Glance

 Sarah Baxter (Staff)

-Located on the waters edge slightly away from the center of town, this new hotel can be accessed by boat or by road.
+Located on the waters edge slightly away from the centre of town, this new hotel can be accessed by boat or by road.
 It is a hugely stylish property, which can be described as colonial with an art deco design.
 There are antiques throughout, and even an antique shop should you feel inspired by anything you see here.
 The Thai restaurant on the river side is a great place to enjoy some traditional delights, with a private dining option available.
 The very cool Deco Bar provide a fantastic atmosphere to enjoy a drink when the hotel is busy.
 While The Siam does not afford the views that the high rise hotels do, it is the only place in the city with private pool villas.
 With your own roof terrace and plunge pool, these villas provide a fantastic retreat from the city.
 For those who are staying in the main building in one of the suites, do not worry as there is a super main pool near the river.
 This is a brilliant option for those looking for something more unique for their stay in Bangkok.

 This is just what the city needed.
 Not another high-rolling, full-throttle urban skyrise - there are plenty of those already - but something different, somewhere out of the scrum, where you can pause, stop, stay a few days.
 Up here in Dusit, where The Siam clings to the banks of the Chao Praya, all is calm and quiet, and crazily beautiful.
 The colonial vibe, the monochrome palette, the checkerboard paving and grass squares, the ravishing antique furniture, are like something out of a Geoffrey Bawa coffee-table book.
 The Sukosol family's labour of love is hotel as museum, as gallery, as installation.
 It features a wall of breathtaking Chinese ceramic work, a stone horse sculpture as old as time, a library over-spilling with ancient books and letters detailing a romantic time gone by, and endless vitrines holding curios and priceless trinkets.
 Deco-styled bedrooms have huge, crisp-sheeted beds, black-and-white tiled bathrooms and glorious artwork.
 There's a vast spa, elegant and considered, a cooking school, a screening room, a gym and a Muay Thai boxing ring.
 Outside by the pool, dove grey towels are loaded up on sunbeds; a restaurant perches in an original Thai teak house and French jazz whispers from speakers.